Align Your Knowledge and Skills to a More Fulfilling Career

 - Texas has the 2nd largest RN shortage in the nation

-The Baylor Distance ABSN program is currently designed for students residing in Texas, but outside the DFW metro area.
-Students who reside within Dallas and Tarrant counties should apply for the on-campus accelerated FastBacc® program at the Louise Herrington School of Nursing in Dallas.
+The Baylor Distance ABSN program is currently designed for students residing in Texas.
+Students who reside within Dallas, Collins, Rockwall, and Tarrant counties can also apply for the on-campus accelerated FastBacc® program at the Louise Herrington School of Nursing in Dallas.